Definition of WACC

 Rm = annual return of the market

 The cost of equity is an implied cost or an opportunity cost of capital.
-It is the rate of return shareholders require, in theory, in order to compensate them for the risk (volatility) of investing in the stock.
-The Beta is a measure of a stock’s volatility of returns relative to the whole market index (such as the S&P 500).
+It is the rate of return shareholders require, in theory, in order to compensate them for the risk of investing in the stock.
+The Beta is a measure of a stock’s volatility of returns relative to the overall market (such as the S&P 500).
 It can be calculated by downloading historical return data from Bloomberg or using the WACC and BETA functions.

 Equity Risk Premium (ERP) is defined as the extra yield that can be earned over the risk-free rate by investing in the stock market.
 One simple way to estimate ERP is to subtract the risk-free return from the market return.
 This information will normally be enough for most basic financial analysis.
 However, in reality, estimating ERP can be a much more detailed task.
 Generally, banks take ERP from a publication called Ibbotson’s.

 Beta refers to the volatility or riskiness of a stock relative to all other stocks in the market.
 There are a couple of ways to estimate the beta of a stock.
 The first and simplest way is to calculate the company’s historical beta (using regression analysis) or just pick up the company’s regression beta from Bloomberg.
 The second and more thorough approach is to make a new estimate for beta using public company comparables.
 To use this approach, the beta of comparable companies is taken from Bloomberg and the unlevered beta for each company is calculated.

 Unlevered Beta = Levered Beta / ((1 + (1 – Tax Rate) * (Debt / Equity))